Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 var more_misc = ["dustpan", "k", fruits, misc]; // arrays can contain other arrays
 ```

-You can place items in the array by index, the first item in an array has index 0.
+You can place or access items in the array by index, the first item in an array has index 0.

 ```javascript
 var arr = [];